Pomax/are-we-flying/docs/index.md

 );
 ```

-This might give us something like:
+And this might give us something like:

 ```javascript
 « ▼ Object {